DaveCTurner/paxos/Paxos.thy.md

 Next we extend our attention to a sequence of Paxos instances, including the ability for each instance to alter the topology of subsequent instances.
-The multi-Paxos invariant is quite similar to the single-Paxos one with an extra parameter `i` indicating the instance number, and proposals now carry a topology version number, and instances have a version number which is defined by the sequence of values agreed by previous instances.
-Topology versions must be increasing in the proposal id and instance number respectively.
+The multi-Paxos invariant is quite similar to the single-Paxos one with an extra parameter `i` indicating the instance number.
+Proposals identifiers now carry a topology version number, and instances have a version number which is defined by the sequence of values agreed by previous instances.
+Topology versions must be increasing in the proposal identifiers and instance number respectively.

-There are also two properties, `proposed_topology` and `chosen_topology`, relating the topology version number of proposals to the topology version of each instance.
-Informally, when making a proposal the topology version number must be no greater than the instance's topology version and when choosing a proposal the proposal must have a topology version no less than the instance's topology version minus one.
+There are also two properties, `proposed_topology` and `chosen_topology`, relating the topology version number of proposals to the topology version of each instance: when making a proposal the topology version number must be no greater than the instance's topology version and when choosing a proposal the proposal must have a topology version no less than the instance's topology version minus one.
 That 'minus one' gives the extra wiggle room needed to allow proposals to be chosen with a slightly-old topology.
-The condition on each topology to intersect with its subsequent topology is what is needed to preserve consistency subject to this extra flexibility.
+The condition on each topology to intersect all of its subsequent topology is used to show that consistency is preserved even given this extra flexibility.

-There is also a condition that an instance cannot have a value chosen until the previous instance has been chosen, which is necessary since without knowing all the previous values we cannot know what the current topology is.
+There is also a condition that an instance cannot have a value chosen until the previous instance has been chosen, since without knowing all the previous values we cannot know what the current topology is.

 There is one extra message type, `multi_promised`, which is effectively a `promised_free` message for all future instances simultaneously.